 Related Read: How to Add Grain In Lightroom

-Now that you know how to make your digital photos look like film, keep experimenting.
-Apart from the manual process, you can also try to make your digital images look like film using the Color Profiles in Lightroom.
-You can also try experimenting with Black and White and Vintage profiles for a more film-like effect.
+Now that you know how to make your digital photos look like film, keep experimenting with different wedding photo editing styles.
+Apart from the manual process, you can also try to make your digital photos look like film using the Color Profiles in Lightroom.
+You can also try experimenting with Black and White and Vintage profiles for a more film-like aesthetic in their digital images that appeal to clients with a love for analog photography.
 We hope you found this guide helpful!
 If you have any questions in mind, do share them in the comment section below.